PhyPiDAQ/SensorDocumentation/sensors/Picoscope.md

 ## Requirements

 Picotech USB oscilloscopes are supported by the package [picoDAQ](https://github.com/GuenterQuast/picoDAQ).
+For the Raspberry Pi, only beta-versions of the basic libraries of the software development kit are provided by PicoTech, supporting dedicated applications to be written.
+As it is not easy to find the neccessary hadware drivers, they are provided in the subdirectory `installlibs/picoscopelibs/` and can be installed optinally as a part of the set-up procedure for the *PhyPiDAQ* package.

 ## Experience